 Università degli Studi di Pavia, Department of Civil Engineering and Architecture, via Ferrata 3, Pavia.

-(This paper is the original version of a research partially accepted for publication.
-For the partial published version, please refer directly to publishing house’s archive system at the following link.)
+(This paper is a revised version of an article accepted for publication.
+For the original publisher-authenticated version, please refer directly to publishing house’s archive system at the following link.)

 Introduction of the concept Rural Architectural Intensification

 In the time of global recession words like “reorganize” and “minimize” are now keywords for urban humanlandscape design.
 In Europe and in the world the main debate deals with the terms: regeneration, consumption, conversion, aggregation, sustainable growth and extension – not merely for single buildings and objects but also for entire systems and/or urban compartments.
 The way our society deal with the existing architecture not only will be crucial for our future from an economic or cultural point of view, but it will also lead us to understand that a challenging environment goal can be achieved only through the improvement of the existing, through the renewal of landscape and architectural heritage “spread” all over the territory.
 The Italian case is a classic example.
 Its territory has, among its distinctive features, the characteristic of being filled by a huge number of disused old villages: about 5.308 ghost villages, representing the 72% of all Italian municipalities, and corresponding to millions of built square meters, waiting to find a new meaning both from a landscape and from an architectural point of view.